stanislavsavolainen/react_frontend1/info1.md

 -----------------------------------------------

-# step ??
-E: create mapDispatchToProps-function and add dispatch-action to it
-# for example when user doing something in material-ui component then dispatch-action
-#like triggering UI-component eventListener at other programming languages
+-> step ??
+E: create mapDispatchToProps-function and add dispatch-action to it for example when user doing something in material-ui component then dispatch-action like triggering UI-component eventListener at other programming languages

 -----------------------------------------------
  const mapDispatchToProps = dispatch => ({